 - On both nights, for dessert, we pick up neat pieces of vegan cake from Spar to eat out of recycled-paper boxes whilst listening to the singer-songwriters performing in the lively downtown streets.
 On one of those escapades, we buy a beautiful little acrylic painting made by an Argentinean painter, who moved to Melbourne from Buenos Aires a few months ago, found it too freezing, decided to relocate to Byron because someone said it was warmer here – that’s all she’d heard of it before she arrived! – and now she’s thriving in a small studio in the Arts and Industry Estate.
 In a warm, enthusiastic spanish accent, she tells us about the inspirational energy filling her up here: she just can’t stop producing!
 She’s very sweet – wants to get to know us, asks us to please send a photograph of where we’ll put the painting.
 It’ll fit perfectly on our balcony.

 - Bangalow.
-If someone with the authority to say so went, Camilla, you have to stay in Bangalow for x amount of time, I would happily oblige.
+If someone with the authority to say so went, Camilla, you have to stay in Bangalow for the rest of your life, I would happily oblige.
 For now, we just go here for a few hours to soak in its magic.
 Beautiful shop and villa facades.
 Snippets of happy-appearing people’s cheerful conversations.
 Small hidden alleyways leading to lovely hangout spots.
-The most amazing decor and clothing store I’ve ever seen, Bisque Traders.
+Amazing decor and clothing stores, such as Bisque Traders.
 The most harmonious, altogether perfect cafe, Woods.

 - Suffolk Park.
 While we keep coming back to Byron Shire, we do stay in a new part of it every time, slowly expanding our knowledge and feel of it.
 As such, we’ve stayed in a summerhouse in the residential area adjacent to the CBD of Byron Bay, in a granny flat in an eco-commune in the Tyagarah bush and in a cabin on a farm out near Bangalow.
 This time, we’re staying in Suffolk Park, the neat ‘hood just south of Cape Byron.
 Our Airbnb is a charming granny flat in a summerhouse area, right by the long, wide, gorgeous Tallow Beach – and surrounded by lush forests as well.
 We spend Saturday afternoon and Sunday morning on the beach, the first excursion taking us on a wander through the shallow Bundjalung Lake, copper-coloured by the tannins from the ti-trees surrounding it, which lends the lake therapeutic and rejuvenating properties and makes it sacred for the local indigenous Bundjalung women.
 It’s very calm and idyllic here, with a few young couples swimming in the red water and lounging lazily on its edges.
 We walk through the forest and down to the wide, white beach and jump around euphorically in the gorgeous ocean until Sanoop gets stung by a bluebottle jellyfish and we have to run back home so he can shower for 10 minutes until the pain subsides (Google tip).
 On Sunday morning, we and hundreds of happy dogs run into the water at sunrise.
 Ah.